DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Additional Implementation Details

 This ensures that $\vz(\vx)^\top \vz(\vy) \approx k(\vx,\vy)$.
 The MMD can then be efficiently approximated as the squared Euclidean distance between the mean feature vectors:

 In our experiments, we use 2048 random features ($f=2048$) for all experiments.

 \paragraph{Sliced-Wasserstein Distance (SWD).}

 The Wasserstein distance measures the minimum cost to transport mass from one distribution to another.
-The Sliced-Wasserstein distance is a computationally efficient approximation that involves projecting the high-dimensional distributions onto a series of random 1D lines, calculating the 1D Wasserstein-2 distance for each projection, and averaging the results:
+As computing exact 2-Wasserstein distance between high-dimensional empirical distributions with up to $2^{15}$ particles in our experiments is computationally prohibitive, we report Sliced-Wasserstein Distance {(SWD)} as a computationally efficient approximation that involves projecting the high-dimensional distributions onto a series of random 1D lines, calculating the 1D Wasserstein-2 distance for each projection, and averaging the results:

 where $\pi_{\theta}$ denotes the projection onto a line with direction $\theta \in \mathbb{S}^{D-1}$, $p$ is the number of projections, and $\theta_i \sim \unif(\mathbb{S}^{D-1})$.
 In our experiments, we use $p=10$ for all experiments.